-Our car fraud lawyers offer free consultations in person or over the phone to determine the legal options that will best suit you.
+Our lawyers offer free vehicle evaluations over the phone or in person to determine the legal options that will best suit you.
 Our car lawyers will take the time to review your case and answer all your questions and advise on the steps to take to get justice.

-You may need to hire our experienced team of lawyers if you bought a car that keeps giving you problems.
-Our auto fraud lawyers help buyers get out of bad contracts and replace, return or repurchase another car and get reimbursed.
+You may need to hire our experienced team of lawyers if you bought a vehicle that keeps giving you problems.
+Our auto fraud lawyers help customers get out of bad contracts with a dealer and replace, return or repurchase another vehicle and get reimbursed.

-If your car dealership wasn’t truthful, you have the option to sue them and get your money back.
-Our car fraud lawyers handle many types of cases which include, but are not limited to:
+If your dealer wasn’t truthful, you have the option to sue them and get your money back.
+Our fraud lawyers handle many types of cases which include, but are not limited to: